Digaro Mishmi language

 Digaro, also Taraon, Tawra, or Darang, is a Digarish language of northeastern Arunachal Pradesh, India and Zayü County, Tibet, China.

 Names

 According to Jiang, et al. (2013:2), their autonym is /tɑ31 rɑŋ53/ or /da31 raŋ53/, and alternatively /tɯŋ53/ (Deng 登, 僜) in China.
 The Kaman (Miju) call them /tɕi31 moŋ35/, the Idu call them /tɑ31 rɑŋ35/, and the Assamese call them Digaro Mishmi.

+Classification

+Digaro is classified by Blench (2024) as an isolate, rejecting a supposed "Digarish" relationship between it and Idu Mishmi as one caused by past bilingualism.

 Distribution

 India

 In Arunachal Pradesh, India, Digaro Mishmi is spoken in Hayuliang, Changlagam, and Goiliang circles in the Amjaw district (Ethnologue).
 It is also spoken in Dibang Valley district and Assam.

 China

 Jiang, et al. (2013:2) reports that in Zayü County, Tibet, Taraon is spoken in the following villages.